WhiskyTangoFawks/LunarFalloutPlus/README.md

 -Cait is missing her shotgun after being recruited.
 This is a bug with Combat Zone Restored, after recruiting her run the following console command
 00079305.additem 0005df30 1
 -SimSettlements has quest dialog that references having a son that is still available if you select a non-vault start in StartMeUp
+-Playing with a controller sometimes has a strange choppy delay where you lose control of your player.
+Turn off vibration to resolve it (Vanilla game bug)

 Mods in Testing: These probably work, but I haven't tested them yet, and therefore they are not included in the main modlist yet, feel free to add them and let me know if they work
 -Bettery Skylines Flight, Nuka World Plus, Father Companion, Sim Settlements 2 expansion packs